U54Bioinformatics/PhylinSic_Project/README.md

-# PhylinSic

-This contains code for phylogenetic inference from single-cell RNA-Seq data that is described in:
+This repository contains code for phylogenetic inference from single-cell RNA-Seq data that is described in:

 Liu X, Griffiths J, Bishara I, Liu J, Bild AH, and Chang JT.
 Phylogenetic inference from single-cell RNA-seq data.